Top-ranked Houston grinds out 53-48 win over Saint Mary's - WHIZ News

 Roberts answered by backing down for a short jump hook before Sasser converted a three-point play to put the Cougars up 51-43.

-Houston broke a 17-all tie with a 14-3 run to finish the first half, with Saint Mary’s going 1 of 11 from the field in that stretch against the vaunted Cougars defense.
-Both teams shot 37%.
+Houston broke a 17-all tie with a 14-3 run to finish the first half, with Saint Mary’s going 1 of 11 from the field in that stretch against the vaunted Cougars defense, which is the toughest in the nation on scoring and shooting.

+Both teams shot 37%, with Sasser and fellow guard Jamal Shead going just 6 of 24 combined and Saint Mary’s co-leading scorer Mitchell Saxen getting just six shots and making only two.

+“I went into the game, I was like, ‘I don’t know how in the heck we’re going to score,’” Gaels coach Randy Bennett said.
+“You could give yourself no chance if you just let them just get easy baskets.
+We did a good job there.
+But we couldn’t score at a percentage we needed to to beat them.”

 BIG PICTURE

 Saint Mary’s: Facing the No. 1 team isn’t foreign to the Gaels, who play in the West Coast Conference with Gonzaga.
-St. Mary’s is 2-7 against the Zags when they have the top ranking, with one of the victories coming last season.
+St. Mary’s is 2-7 against the Zags when they have the top ranking, with the victories coming in two of the past three seasons.

 Houston: The Cougars had no trouble in their debut with the No. 1 ranking, blowing out Norfolk State 100-52 at home Tuesday.
 A disciplined and tournament-tested opponent for the second game was just the threat Sampson’s club figured it could be.